cassidoo/blahg/src/posts/agua-caliente-writing-exercise.md

 There he was.
 Exactly as I remembered.
 Older, perhaps, but just as confident-looking, with smile lines around his eyes.

-"Of course I'm here,” I replied, "I've been waiting for you."
+"Of course I'm here," I replied, "I've been waiting for you."

 "You have to stop waiting for me.
 You know why I left."
 He opened the door and ushered me toward it, but I refused.